bogdanpolak/delphi-dataproxy/README.md

 ## Overview

 TDataSetProxy is a wrapper component for the TDataSet component (Delphi).
-It allows to replace a data set component with a mock - memory table.
-Solution can be used to separate a business class from used by this class datasets during unit testing.
+The proxy allows to replace any dataset (TDataSet descendant) with a mock dataset - memory table.
+Solution can be used to separate a business class from  datasets during unit testing.
+Another use is to allow easy replacement of one DAC's components with another.

 ![](./doc/resources/datasetproxy-01.png)